 I had none of those assurances while I wrote any of my four books.
-I thought I had, but I needed to do the books over and over again to work these issues out, especially the third issue--what is the book about?
+I thought I had, but I needed to write much of the books over and over again to work these issues out, especially the third issue--what is this book about?

 You are able to work quicker than me; good for you!